Viral Infections in the Mouth (Symptoms with Pictures)

 Mouth Symptoms of HPV Infection:

-• Sore throat: Persistent or recurring sore throat that does not have an obvious cause may be a symptom of HPV infection.
+• Sore throat: A persistent or recurring sore throat without an obvious cause may be a symptom of an HPV infection.

 4. Coxsackie viral infection (Hand, foot, and mouth disease):

-Coxsackie viral infection, commonly known as hand, foot, and mouth disease (HFMD), is a contagious viral illness caused by the Coxsackie virus.
-It predominantly affects infants and children but can also occur in adults.
+Coxsackie viral infection, better known as hand, foot, and mouth disease (HFMD), is a highly contagious viral illness caused by the Coxsackie virus.
+It mostly affects children under the age of 5 but can sometimes occur in adults too.

-HFMD is primarily transmitted through close personal contact with an infected person.
-The virus can spread through respiratory droplets from coughing or sneezing, contact with blister fluid or saliva, or contact with contaminated surfaces or objects.
+HFMD spreads mainly through close contact with someone who is infected.
+This includes respiratory droplets from coughing or sneezing, contact with blister fluid or saliva, and touching contaminated surfaces or objects.

-HFMD is named after its characteristic symptoms of rash or sores on the hands, feet, and mouth.
+The disease gets its name from its most common symptoms: a rash or sores on the hands, feet, and inside the mouth.

 Mouth Symptoms of Hand, Foot, and Mouth Disease:

-Symptoms occur on the palms, feet and mouth.
-They are generally preceded by fever, fatigue, and difficulty swallowing.
-The oral signs to be aware of are:
+The rash on the hands, feet, and mouth is usually preceded by fever, fatigue, and difficulty swallowing.
+Here are some oral signs to watch for:

-• Painful mouth sores: Small red spots or ulcers can develop on the inside of the mouth, including the tongue, gums, and inner cheeks.
-These sores may be tender and make eating and drinking uncomfortable.
+• Painful mouth sores: Small red spots or ulcers can appear inside the mouth — on the tongue, gums, and inner cheeks.
+These sores can be tender and make eating or drinking uncomfortable.

-• Blister-like lesions: Often, fluid-filled blisters appear on the gums, tongue, or inside the cheeks.
-These blisters can be painful but typically resolve within a few days.
+• Blister-like lesions: Fluid-filled blisters that look like bubbles may develop on any mouth area.
+These can be painful but usually heal within a few days.

-• Sore throat: The throat can become sore and painful, leading to discomfort while swallowing.
+• Sore throat: The throat may become sore and painful, causing discomfort when swallowing.

 5. HIV (human immunodeficiency virus):